 To make saving your top priority, consider setting up automated, recurring transfers from your bank account directly into your investment account.
 If it’s an investment account, you can even indicate how you want those funds distributed.
 For instance, a certain amount could go right into a specific index fund.
 On the other hand, if you’re using a robo advisor, it should disperse the funds for you automatically (a lot easier).

 Several robo advisors in Canada, including Wealthsimple or Nest Wealth, allow you to schedule automatic deposits into your investment account without any additional fees.
-With a robo advisor like Wealthsimple, you can set up a bi-monthly, month-to-month, or a per week program to deposit money.
+With a robo advisor like Wealthsimple, you can set up a bi-monthly, month-to-month, or per-week program to deposit money.
 Then you just sit back and watch your wealth grow.
-Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with a minimum of $500 will get a $25 cash bonus.

 7. Slash Unnecessary Expenses and Save $10 a Day